Mhoover41/Stroke-Prediction/README.md

 - Random Forest
 - Logistic Regression

+- I also tried each model with and without PCA.
+PCA did not improve the performance of any of the models.
+- I did Feature Engineering with each of the models as well and that did not improve model performance.
+- I did Under Sampling with each model as well and this is what gave me the best results with each Model.

 # Recommendations:
 ## Model Recommended:
 For this business problem, we want to look at F1 score and recall mostly.
 This is an extremely unbalanced class so accuracy will not be a good metric.
 Recall in terms of stroke diagnosis would be the percentage of patients who actually have a stroke and are correctly identified by the model.
 Recall is important metric because missing a stroke case can have serious consequence for the patient's health and recovery.